EnigmaCurry/SAP/README.md

      - Tell the Memory Address Register (MAR) to load from the main bus.
 This is the address to load from memory in the next step.

- 4. Do the following LDA specific operations, in parallel:
+ 4. Do the following _LDA specific_ operations, in parallel:

      - Tell the Memory (RAM) to lookup the data from the MAR address, and output it to the main bus.
 Now the bus contains the contents of memory specified by the LDA instruction.

      - Tell Register A to read from the main bus.
 Now Register A contains the data the LDA instruction told it to load.
+This completes the LDA instruction.

+ 5. No operation.
+Just wait.

+     - Malvino's SAP-1 always used 6 T-states for instructions, so instructions that don't need these extra T-states just waited out the unused cycles, doing nothing.

+ 6. No operation.
+Just wait.

+     - (In Verilog, we trim off these unused T-states, because we can.)

 The above explanation may seem overly complicated, and expressed in words, it is.
 Each step can be simplified if written with combinatorial logic, using the Control Signal names as labels.
 Here